FuzzyGamesOn/RE2R_AP_World/README.md

 An Archipelago (AP) randomizer world for Resident Evil 2 Remake.
 Designed for use with the Archipelago client repository, which will be linked when it's ready.

 ## How to play an RE2R randomized world
-This requires the RE2R Archipelago client, which is not currently available (but will be soon).
+This requires the RE2R Archipelago client here: https://github.com/FuzzyGamesOn/RE2R_AP_Client

 ## How to generate an RE2R randomized world
 You can generate this AP world similar to any other: